itksj00/The-Old-German-dictionary/README.md

 # The-Old-German-dictionary
-En: A Dictionary That Hasn't Kept Up with the Times / de: Ein Wörterbuch, das mit der Zeit nicht Schritt gehalten hat
+En: A Dictionary That Hasn't Kept Up with the Times / De: Ein Wörterbuch, das mit der Zeit nicht Schritt gehalten hat

 ## What is this? 🍺
 While studying German, instead of focusing on the actual German learning, I came up with an idea related to it and ended up starting development..